-- 1. In the context of their activities, when making a device available on the market, distributors shall act with due care in relation to the requirements applicable. - 2.
-Before making a device available on the market distributors shall verify that the following requirements are met: - (a) the device has been CE marked and the declaration of conformity of the device has been drawn up; - (b) the product is accompanied by the information to be supplied by the manufacturer in accordance with Article 8(7); - (c) for imported devices, the importer has complied with the requirements set out in Article 11(3); - (d) that, where applicable, a Unique Device Identification has been assigned by the manufacturer
+- 1. When In the context of their activities, when making a device available on the market, distributors shall act with due care in relation to the requirements applicable. - 2.
+Before making a device available on the market distributors shall verify that the following requirements are met: - (a) the product device bears the required CE marking of conformity has been CE marked and that the declaration of conformity of the device has been drawn up; - (b) the product is accompanied by the information to be supplied by the manufacturer in accordance with Article 8(7); - (c) the manufacturer and, where applicable, for imported devices, the importer have has complied with the requirements set out in Article 22 and Article 11(3) respectively.; - (d) that, where applicable, a Unique Device Identification has been assigned by the manufacturer.

-In order to meet the requirements referred to in subparagraphs (a), (b) and (d) the distributor may apply a sampling method representative of products supplied by that distributor.
+In order to meet the requirements referred to in subparagraphs (a), and (b) and (d) the distributor may apply a sampling method representative of products supplied by that distributor.

-Where a distributor considers or has reason to believe that a device is not in conformity with the requirements of this Regulation, he shall not make the device available on the market until it has been brought into conformity and inform the manufacturer and, where applicable, his authorised representative, and the importer.
-Where the distributor considers or has reason to believe that the device presents a serious risk or is falsified, he shall also inform the competent authority of the Member State in which he is established.
+Where a distributor considers or has reason to believe that a device is not in conformity with the requirements of this Regulation, he shall not make the device available on the market until it has been brought into conformity Where the device presents a risk, the distributor shall and inform the manufacturer and, where applicable, his authorised representative, and the importer. to that effect, as well as Where the distributor considers or has reason to believe that the device presents a serious risk or is falsified, he shall also inform the competent authority of the Member State in which he is established.